 Once the new TBM cactus has established roots, you can gradually increase its exposure to sunlight and begin treating it like a mature Trichocereus bridgesii monstrose ‘Penis Cactus’.
 With proper care and attention, your new cactus will grow and thrive, eventually producing its signature stunning blooms.

 You might also like: Propagating Succulents 4 Ways: The Best Guide Ever

 Where to Buy a ‘Penis Cactus’ (TBM Cactus)

 Click on the image below to buy your very own TBM Cactus from a small business on Etsy!

-Trichocereus bridgesii monstrose ‘Penis Cactus’ is a sun-loving plant that requires bright, indirect sunlight to thrive.
-This plant prefers to be grown in a location that receives at least 6 hours of bright, filtered sunlight per day.
+Trichocereus bridgesii monstrose ‘Penis Cactus’ is a sun-loving cactus that requires bright, indirect sunlight to thrive.
+This phallic looking cactus prefers to be grown in a location that receives at least 6 hours of bright, filtered sunlight per day.
 While it can tolerate some direct sunlight, too much direct sunlight can lead to sunburn and damage to the plant’s tissues.
 If you notice any signs of sunburn on your Trichocereus bridgesii monstrose ‘Penis Cactus’, such as brown or yellow spots on the leaves or stem, move it to a location with more shade to allow it to recover.

 Growing in Low Light Conditions Indoors